 - 1894: The Coalville Urban District was formed

-- 1909: Alfred Edward Pallett formed manufacturing company (became ‘Palitoy’)
+- 1919: Alfred Edward Pallett formed Cascelloid manufacturing company (which later became ‘Palitoy’)

 - 1926: Coalville Town Football Club were formed as Ravenstone Miners Athletic